Propagandalf-7/masters/final_seminar/Presentation.md

 #########################################################################################################

-Conside the article `Comparison of linear beam theories` by Labuschagne, Van Rensburg and Van Der Merwe.
+Consider the article `Comparison of linear beam theories` by Labuschagne, Van Rensburg and Van Der Merwe.

 In this article, the authors investigate the efficacy of the Timoshenko beam theory against a more realistic two-dimensional model.
 Specifically, the authors compare a cantilever Timoshenko beam to